valhalla/valhalla/docs/algorithms.md

 [here](https://www.mapbox.com/blog/map-matching/) and
 [here](https://github.com/bmwcarit/barefoot/blob/master/MANUAL.md#background).

+The problem can be formulated as a graph search problem that is familiar to programmers.
+Here we briefly introduce the problem formulation and then introduce several solutions, followed by improvements and experiments.

 ## Graphical Model

-Put the example above in the graphical model, it looks like this:
+Put the example above in a graphical model, it looks like this:

 ![Model](figures/model.png)